devopsdays/devopsdays-web/content/events/2021-portland-or/speakers/laura-santamaria.md

 +++

-As LogDNA’s Developer Advocate, Laura Santamaria loves to learn and explain how things work.
-She bridges the gap between external developers and SREs and internal engineering teams.
-In addition, she is the curator for A Minute on the Mic.
-Apart from work, she co-hosts Austin DevOps and Cloud Austin, taught Python for Women Who Code Austin for many years, is an organizer for DevOpsDays Texas, and volunteers with DevOpsDays Austin.
+As a Developer Advocate at Pulumi, Laura Santamaria loves to learn and explain how things work, bridging the gaps in engineering disciplines.
+She is the curator for A Minute on the Mic and a cohost for The Hallway Track podcast.
+Apart from work, she co-hosts Austin DevOps and Cloud Austin, taught Python for Women Who Code Austin for many years, is an organizer for DevOpsDays Texas, is a program committee member for Open Source Summit, and volunteers with DevOpsDays Austin.
 Outside of tech, Laura runs, plays with her dogs, throws discs, and watches clouds—the real kind.